Mrthomas20121-Bots/Werewolf-Bot/README.md

 # Werewolf-Bot
-Werewolf bot for werewolf the town server
+Werewolf bot for the werewolf discord server.